james-jory/segment-personalize-workshop/exercise2/README.md

 Amazon Personalize requires data, uploaded into Amazon Personalize datasets, to train a model.

 You have two means to provide the training data.
-You can import historical data from an Amazon S3 bucket, and you can record data as it is created.
+You can import historical data into Personalize from an Amazon S3 bucket and you can record data as it is created.
 In [exercise 1](../exercise1) we learned how to prepare historical data provided by Segment and in [exercise 4](../exercise4) we will learn how to send real-time events to Personalize using the Segment Personalize destination.

 A dataset group contains related datasets, three created by you (users, items, and historical interactions), and one created by Amazon Personalize for live event interactions.
-A dataset group can contain only one of each kind of dataset.
+A dataset group can contain only one of each type of dataset.

-You can create dataset groups to serve different purposes.
+You can create multiple dataset groups to serve different purposes.
 For example, you might have an application that provides recommendations for purchasing shoes and another that gives recommendations for places to visit in Europe.
 In Amazon Personalize, each application would have its own dataset group.

 Historical data must be provided in a CSV file.
 Each dataset type has a unique schema that specifies the contents of the file.

 There is a minimum amount of data that is necessary to train a model.
 Using existing historical data allows you to immediately start training a solution.
 If you ingest data as it is created, and there is no historical data, it can take a while before training can begin.

-You can use the Amazon Personalize console to import data into a dataset.
-Alternatively you can use the AWS SDK.
+You can use the Amazon Personalize console to import data into a dataset, build a solution, and create a campaign.
+Alternatively you can use the AWS SDK to orchestrate the process from your own application code.

 ### What You'll Be Building

 ![Exercise 2 Architecture](images/Architecture-Exercise2.png)

 In the previous [exercise](../exercise1/) we learned how to use AWS Glue to take the raw event data written to S3 by Segment and transform it into the format required by Personalize.
-In this exercise we will pick up where we left off and learn how to create a dataset group and campaign in Personalize by performing the following steps.
+In this exercise we will pick up where we left off and learn how to create a dataset group, solution, and campaign in Personalize by performing the following steps.

 * Create a dataset group in Personalize
 * Define the schema representing the event data in our CSV
 * Upload our CSV into an interaction dataset in the dataset group
 * Create a Personalize Solution, or machine learning model, using the data in the dataset group and a Personalize recipe
+* Create a Personalize Campaign based on our Solution

 ### Exercise Preparation